pfisterjohannes1234/Hyperbrainfuck/readme.md

 ####  Read and Write

-The environment provides a input and a output stream of occets.
+The environment provides a input and a output stream of numbers.
-An occet is a Byte with 8 bit.

-A read command reads the next occet from the input stream and replaces the current cell value with the readed value.
+A read command reads the next number, a value from 0 to 255, from the input stream and replaces the current cell value with the readed value.
 If there is no input left, the cell value is changed to -1.

 A write command outputs the current cell value to the output stream.